moiexpositoalonsolab/moiexpositoalonsolab.github.io/_pages/datadownload.md

 ![Drag Racing](../images/metadata_erd.png)

-The detailed structure is part of the Grene Package.
+The detailed structure is part of the GreneR Package.
 Here some detailes about the tables:

 - census_data: this table includes meassurments collected by the participants used to estiamte the population size of each plot<br>
 - samples_data: this table include the record of all the flowers sampled across the years  <br>